Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: PDDP Iterations

 \subsubsection{Penalty Parameters Update}

-The goal of the penalty parameters for both terminal and path constraints is to push the solution towards feasibility.
-These parameters are updated in the outer loop of the PDDP algorithm, i.e., when an iterate is accepted and before moving to the next backward sweep.
-The update policy for a penalty parameters is twofold: it specifies both the method of updating the parameter and the conditions under which it is updated.
-Authors in the literature have adopted various philosophies regarding the update of penalty parameters, including a minmax formulation \cite{Lantoine2012Part1}, constant penalty \cite{Aziz2018}, and monotonically increasing sequence \cite{PELLEGRINIMDDPPart1}.
-In our PDDP, we use a mixed approach to handle terminal and path constraints differently.
-The penalty parameter for path constraints, $\beta$, is kept constant, while the penalty parameter for terminal constraints, $\sigma$, is increased whenever the iterate fails to reduce the norm of the constraint violations and until terminal constraints are satisfied, i.e.:
+Penalty parameters guide the solution toward feasibility and are updated in the outer loop of the PDDP algorithm, i.e., after accepting an iterate and before the next backward sweep.
+Their update policy defines both how and when updates occur.
+Prior works have used different strategies, including min-max formulations \cite{Lantoine2012Part1}, constant penalties \cite{Aziz2018}, and monotonically increasing sequences \cite{PELLEGRINIMDDPPart1}.
+In PDDP, we adopt a mixed approach: the path constraint penalty $\beta$ remains constant, while the terminal constraint penalty $\sigma$ increases only when constraint violations fail to decrease, continuing until terminal feasibility is achieved:

-where $c \overset{\underset{\triangle}{}}{=}\|\Psi(\bm{x}_{N+1})\|^{2} $ is the terminal constraint violation, $\kappa_{\sigma}>1$ is a constant, $\sigma_{\mathrm{max}}$ is the maximum allowable penalty parameter, and $\delta_{\sigma}>0$ is a user-defined tolerance that evaluates if the PDDP iterate successfully reduced the terminal constraints.
+where $c \overset{\underset{\triangle}{}}{=}\|\Psi(\bm{x}_{N+1})\|_{2} $ is the terminal constraint violation, $\kappa_{\sigma}>1$ is a constant, $\sigma_{\mathrm{max}}$ is the maximum allowable penalty parameter, and $\delta_{\sigma}>0$ is a user-defined tolerance that evaluates if the PDDP iterate successfully reduced the terminal constraints.
 Lastly, $\epsilon_{\mathrm{feas}}$ is a user-defined tolerance for terminal constraints satisfaction.